 - Budget, Finance, and Administration

 Membership on these committees is open to all members and focuses on their areas of expertise.

 Areas Covered by the WTO

 The original GATT of 1947 focused on the trade in goods – predominantly manufactured goods.
-The GATT framework was predominantly used to negotiate lower customs duties and other barriers by using rules such as MFN and National Treatment principles (discussed above).
+The GATT framework was predominantly used to negotiate lower customs duties and other barriers using rules such as MFN and National Treatment principles (discussed above).
 Since the Marrakesh Agreement in 1994, the WTO has been the umbrella organization for implementing the 1994 GATT.
 The 1994 GATT shifted to focus on the distortion of trade deals in goods and looked at::

 - Anti-Dumping and Countervailing Duties

-- Emergency Action on Import of Certain Goods
+- Emergency Action on the Import of Certain Goods

 - Rules on GATT Exceptions and when they can be invoked

-One of the changes in the 1994 GATT was the expansion and emphasis in the trade in services as the service economy developed as part of the Information Age.
-Under the General Agreement on Trade in Services (GATS), industries such as banking, tourism, hotels, airlines, insurers, telecommunications firms, and others now have the ability to operate in a liberalized trade environment that historically was limited to only goods.
+One of the changes in the 1994 GATT was the expansion and emphasis on the trade in services as the service economy developed as part of the Information Age.
+Under the General Agreement on Trade in Services (GATS), industries such as banking, tourism, hotels, airlines, insurers, telecommunications firms, and others can now operate in a liberalized trade environment that historically was limited to only goods.

 GATS has three primary pillars in its framework:

-- The main framework containing major basic agreements applicable to all member countries
+- The main framework contains major basic agreements applicable to all member countries

 - Schedules of commitments from members for liberalization of markets at the national level